openstack-archive/instack-undercloud/doc/source/introduction/architecture.rst

   task

-In the case of the “Compute” role:
+In the case of the "Compute" role:

 * the image must contain all the required software to boot an OS and then run the KVM hypervisor and the Nova compute service
-* the flavor (at least for a deployment which isn’t a simple proof of concept), should specify that the machine has enough CPU capacity and RAM to host several VMs concurrently
+* the flavor (at least for a deployment which isn't a simple proof of concept), should specify that the machine has enough CPU capacity and RAM to host several VMs concurrently
 * the Heat templates will take care of ensuring that the Nova service is